lovetocode/computermayhem/README.md

              OutLine for computer mayhem

 You are a digurntled office worker who cant take it anymore.
-You sit all day in front of your computer doing nothing and then you come home and sit in your computer until its time to go to be and do everything over again.
+You sit all day in front of your computer doing nothing and then you come home and sit in front of your computer until its time to go to bed and then do everything over again.
 And you are tired of it.
 The game takes place at the protagonists condo.
 You name is Alaina.

 The Condo has five rooms: The bedroom, livingroom, bathroom, kitchen, gameroom